Check Compensation

 • At the boarding gate

-Baggage allowance is what you’re permitted to bring with you either in the cabin or in the hold.
+A luggage allowance refers to what you are permitted to bring with you, either in the cabin or in the aircraft hold.

 Allowable baggage weight